 Each dedicated member of the Lingora team has a specialised area of expertise and has the knowledge and teaching experience to guide and support you in improving your understanding of the target language.
 You can find out more about our experts here.

-Whether you’d class yourself as a beginner in language learning, you’d say you’re at the half way point, or you’d class yourself as a fluent speaker, we can tailor learning plans for you.
+We've outlined the 3 main stages of learning below - whether you’d class yourself as a beginner, you’d say you’re at the half way point of language learning, or you’d class yourself as a fluent speaker, we can tailor learning plans for you.

 If you’re completely new to a language, recognising where you need to start in the learning process can be somewhat overwhelming.
 Just like with anything new, you’ll need to build familiarity with it before you feel comfortable and confident with starting to use it.

-Half way point: You’re just starting to become familiar with a language
+2. Half way point/intermediate: You’re just starting to become familiar with a language

 If you feel like you’re off to a good start but need some support with how to remember and keep track of everything that you’ve covered so far, we’ll introduce you to some tools and methods for how to do so.